Batteries

 Why 280Ah for almost everyone

-A 200Ah battery costs $350-500.
-A 280Ah battery costs $330-400.
-That's roughly $50-100 more for 40% more capacity.
+A budget 200Ah pack costs $280-380.
+A 280Ah pack costs $330-400.
+That's roughly $20-50 more for 40% more capacity.
 The extra headroom means you can weather cloudy days without stressing, add devices later without upgrading your battery, and generally not think about power management as much.

 Even if you're only doing weekend trips now, your usage tends to grow — you add a fridge, start taking longer trips, maybe work from the van occasionally.
 Starting with 280Ah means you won't outgrow your battery as quickly.